LaChouetteInformatique/lci-post-slider/README.md

 1. Make sure plugin Advanced Custom Field Pro is installed and activated in your WordPress Dashboard.

 2. Clone the WordPress plugin [lci-post-slider](https://github.com/LaChouetteInformatique/lci-post-slider) in your WordPress plugin directory and activate it.

 <!-- 3.
 Go to your WordPress Dashbord in the **Custom Field** panel, then **Tools** -> **Import JSON** and import the JSON file from this plugin `group-field` folder -->

+3. Go to your WordPress Dashbord and edit or create a post or page to add the **LCI Post** Slider block

 ## Development